 (i) Compliance with Ind AS

-These financial statements have been prepared in accordance with the Indian Accounting Standards (hereinafter referred to as the ‘Ind AS’) as notified by Ministry of Corporate Affairs pursuant to Section 133 of the Companies Act, 2013 (‘Act’) read with of the Companies (Indian Accounting Standards) Rules,2015 as amended and other relevant provisions of the Act.
+The financial statements have been prepared in accordance with the Indian Accounting Standards (“Ind AS”) as notified under Section 133 of the Companies Act, 2013 (“the Act”), read with the Companies (Indian Accounting Standards) Rules, 2015, as amended, and other relevant provisions of the Act.
+The accounting policies have been applied consistently to all the periods presented in these financial statements.

 (ii) Historical cost convention

-The financial statements have been prepared on a historical cost basis, except for certain financial assets and liabilities that are measured at fair value in terms of Ind AS.
+These financial statements have been prepared on a historical cost basis, except for certain financial assets and liabilities which have been measured at fair value in accordance with the applicable Ind AS requirements.

 (iii) Going Concern